visgl/deck.gl/docs/layers/polygon-layer.md

 * Default: `1`

-The width of the outline of the polygon, in meters.
+The width of the outline of the polygon, in units specified by `lineWidthUnits` (default meters).
 Only applies if `extruded: false`.

 * If a number is provided, it is used as the outline width for all polygons.
 * If a function is provided, it is called on each polygon to retrieve its outline width.